MohammedAlsenani/Critical-Path-Finder/README.md

 # Critical-Path-Finder
-This is a java code that is calculated the critical path for project management
+This is a java code that is calculate the critical path for project management and its calculations then save it into text file.